ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/hateoas.md

 ```

-Another step we can do is to add the HTTP method used for each link to further reduce coupling.
+Another step we can do is to add the HTTP method used for each link to reduce coupling further.
 This is different from the REST standards, though.

 ``` json
 {